OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Google Play Integrity

-Google has launched the [Google Play Integrity API](https://developer.android.com/google/play/integrity/overview "Google Play Integrity API") to improve the security and integrity of apps and games on Android starting from Android 4.4 (level 19).
+Google has launched the [Google Play Integrity API](https://developer.android.com/google/play/integrity/overview "Google Play Integrity API") to improve the security and integrity of apps and games on Android starting with Android 4.4 (level 19).
 The previous official API, [SafetyNet](https://developer.android.com/training/safetynet), did not cover all the security needs that Google wanted for the platform, so Play Integrity was developed with the basic functions of the previous API and integrated additional features.
-This change aims to protect users against dangerous and fraudulent interactions.
+This change aims to protect users from dangerous and fraudulent interactions.

 **Google Play Integrity offers the following safeguards:**

 - Verification of genuine Android device: It verifies that the application is running on a legitimate Android device.
-- User license validation: It indicates whether the user installed or purchased the application or game through the Google Play Store.
+- User license validation: It indicates whether the application or game was installed or purchased through the Google Play Store.
 - Unmodified binary verification: It determines whether the application is interacting with the original binary recognized by Google Play.

 The API provides four macro categories of information to help the security team make a decision.
 These categories include:

-1. **Request Details**: In this section, details are obtained about the app package that requested the integrity check, including  its format (my.package.com), a base64-encoded ID provided by the developer to establish a link between the request and the integrity certificate, and the time of the request execution in milliseconds.
+1. **Request Details**: In this section, details are obtained about the app package that requested the integrity check, including its format (e.g., com.example.myapp), a base64-encoded ID provided by the developer to link the request with the integrity certificate, and the execution time of the request in milliseconds.

 2. **App Integrity**: This section provides information about the integrity of the app, including the result of the verification (denominated verdict), which indicates whether the app's installation source is trusted (via Play Store) or unknown/suspicious.
 If the installation source is considered secure, the app version will also be displayed.